Wood Rot: Identify, Causes, Repair, and Prevention

-What Is the Definition of Wood Rotting?
+What Is the Definition of Wood Rot?

 What is Dry Rot?

-Dry rot is a severe form of wood rotting caused by brown rot fungi, primarily Serpula lacrymans, that thrives in low moisture environments between 20% to 30%.
+Dry rot is a severe wood rot caused by brown rot fungi, primarily Serpula lacrymans, that thrives in low moisture environments between 20% to 30%.
 We also call it brown rot or cubical rot because it breaks the wood into dry, brick-like cubes.
 Dry rot can be seen behind baseboards, under floors, in attic rafters, and near leaky plumbing where ventilation is poor but moisture lingers just enough for decay.

 What Is Wet Rot?

-Wet rot is a common type of wood rotting caused by excessive and prolonged moisture exposure, often from plumbing leaks, poor drainage, or unsealed masonry.
+Wet rot is a common type of wood rot caused by excessive and prolonged moisture exposure, often from plumbing leaks, poor drainage, or unsealed masonry.
 We also refer to it as moist rot or cellular rot.
 Wet rotting is typically triggered by fungi like Coniophora puteana.
 Wet rot regularly finds in basement frames, crawl space joists, exterior fascia boards, and window sills, especially in homes without proper waterproof membranes or ventilation.

 What Is White Rot?

-White rot is a type of wood rotting where fungi degrade lignin, the compound that gives wood its rigidity and color, leaving behind a soft, spongy, and pale surface.
+White rot is a type of wood rot where fungi degrade lignin, the compound that gives wood its rigidity and color, leaving behind a soft, spongy, and pale surface.
 We also call it fibrous rot or spongy rot because of its stringy texture and bleached appearance.
 White rot can be observed in decking boards, porch columns, and wood siding, especially in areas with constant humidity and poor drainage.
 Fungi like Trametes versicolor and Phanerochaete chrysosporium thrive in these damp environments and break down the entire wood cell wall structure of the wood.

-What Fungi Cause Wood Rotting?
+What Fungi Cause Wood Rot?

 - Serpula lacrymans is responsible for dry rot.
 It thrives in confined, damp environments with poor airflow, breaking down cellulose and leaving the wood brittle.